ybychenok/terraform-aws-airship-ecs-service/README.md

 # AWS ECS Service Terraform Module

-- This module is Work in Progress!
+Hi there !
+This module is Work in Progress!
 Do not source from github.
+Do you see any issues?
+Create an issue!

+Thanks,

+Maarten

 ## Features
 * [x] Can be conditionally created